Chamanzar/WAVEFRONT/README.md

 Chamanzar, A., Elmer, J., Shutter, L., Hartings, J. A., and Grover, P., "WAVEFRONT: open source code and software", GitHub. [![DOI](https://zenodo.org/badge/XXXXX.svg)](https://zenodo.org/badge/latestdoi/XXXXX)

+## Notes

+The WAVEFRONT Pipeline contains 6 Preprocessing scripts and 1 Detection Algorithm script.

+This code was written using eeglab version 2020.0 and is dependent on functions from this package; using eeglab of matching version is highly encouraged.

+## File Structure
+Users are free to use their own file organization strategies.
+However, the code assumes that the files are stored in the following format:

+- *Folder of Patient IDs*
+   - Sub-ID A
+     - Sub-ID A
+	    - *All files for Sub-ID A*
+   - Sub-ID B
+   - Sub-ID C

+## Brief Description of Functions for Each Script, in Sequential Order
+### StepMII
+- Load raw files (EEG, ECoG, Impedance, ECG, PLETH, and RESP data; as well as Annotation and CSD events) and combines into streamlined set of files
+- Bandpass filter EEG and ECoG data between [0.1 - 50] Hz
+- Process ECG, PLETH and RESP data

+### StepMI
+- Lowpass EEG data [0 - 30] Hz
+- Resample EEG data from 256 Hz to 64 Hz

+### StepZero
+- Number CSD Events
+- Combine EEG and ECoG data into single file

+### StepI
+- Extract Delta Band of EEG and ECoG signal [0.5 - 4] Hz
+- Normalize and remove outliers from ECoG signal

+### StepII
+- Normalize and remove outliers from EEG signal

+### StepIII
+- Filter events
+- Mask temporally isolated portions of EEG data
+- Extract Power Envelope of EEG data
+- Cross-correlate Power Envelope with First-Derivative Kernel

+### Detection Algorithm
+- Load Processed Data from Preprocessing Pipeline
+- Project data into 2D space using electrode locations and spatial conversions
+- Smooth projections and create binary images representing relevant data patterns
+- Calculate Optical Flows from binary images
+- Score Flows based on speed and orientation
+- At temporal frames with sufficient Optical Flow scores, detect Spreading Depolarization
+- Compare detection results with ground truths for each Data Session and Threshold Combination

 ## References

 [1] Chamanzar, A., Elmer, J., Shutter, L. et al. Noninvasive and reliable automated detection of spreading depolarization in severe traumatic brain injury using scalp EEG.
 Commun Med 3, 113 (2023). https://doi.org/10.1038/s43856-023-00344-3